Notify me

 A Pocketwatch On Your Wrist

 These were the first wristwatches for men, basically a standard pocket watch held onto the wrist with a leather strap for more convenient use.
 They were issued to officers at first, then for all soldiers by the end of the war.
-Advertising of wristwatches for use in trenches.
+There were plenty of advertisements of wristwatches for use in trenches.

 During the First Boer War of 1880–1881 the importance of coordinating troop movements and synchronizing attacks against highly mobile Boer insurgents became paramount, and the use of wristwatches subsequently became widespread among the officer class.
 The company Mappin & Webb began production of their successful “campaign watch” for soldiers during the campaign in the Sudan in 1898 and accelerated production for the Second Boer War of 1899–1902 a few years later.
 Below is an image of one of their advertisements from 1915: